IkigaiLabsETH/ikigAI/README.md

 ## GPT4.20 + MJ V6.9 is a match made in heaven tbh.

 Our ikigAI Labs XYZ CEO is highly approachable but isn't well-versed with the intricacies of gen art, web3, and our unique editorial style.
-We believe that leveraging the OpenAI API will enhance his proficiency.
+We believe that leveraging the OpenAI API with Prompt Design will enhance his proficiency.

 # Project Highlights: